johnk2022/Project-Jin/README.md

 This project was written using Java Script, HTML & CSS.
 It is currently hosted on GitHub pages [here] new link

 ## Code Verified
-validator.w3.org - May 02 2022
+validator.w3.org - ??
+2022
-jigsaw.w3.org/css-validator - May 02 2022
+jigsaw.w3.org/css-validator - ??
+2022

 ## Project Wireframe

-![Wireframe]
+![index.png]index.png
+![game.png]game.png
+![hiscore.png]hiscore.png

 ## Credits

 GitHub for the development tools and website hosting.

-Google for the fonts.
+Sheldon for the Rules

 Java Script code taken from taken from YouTubers Code with Ania Kubów and whatsdev Tenzin